Hollywood and Swine: Andy Marx and William McArdle

 Andy Marx and William McArdle are the co-founders and writers of Hollywood and Swine.
 Both Marx and McArdle attempted to stay anonymous, but in the end, their names were outed.
 Andy Marx is the grandson of both comedian and famed television and film actor Groucho Marx, and famed songwriter Gus Kahn.
 He is the son of Arthur Marx and Irene Kahn, and the brother of Steve Marx.
-Marx, in addition to being a journalist, is an author, photographer, and a musician.
+Marx, in addition to being a journalist, is an author, photographer, and musician.
 In addition to being a writer, McArdle is also a screenwriter and has written the television/movie scripts Unhitched, A Year of Living Without Her (written with Marx), Take Your Kid to Work Day (written with Marx), and Paroled (written with Marx).